bbauska/thom/README.md

 second Republican Great Depression like The Fourth Turning predicts?

 <h2>GOP lawmaker runs into a buzzsaw at town hall</h2>
-Republicans showing up in public to defend their and Trump’s obscene behavior is becoming like trying to defy gravity; it rarely works out well.
+<p>Republicans showing up in public to defend their and Trump’s obscene behavior is becoming
+like trying to defy gravity; it rarely works out well.
 Mike Johnson knows this, which is why he won’t do town halls and he’s advised all the other Republicans to likewise avoid contact with the dirty public (but keep up the big-bucks dinners with lobbyists and donors).
 Wisconsin Republican Congressman Brian Stiel thought he could pull it off, and was quickly set straight.
 While about 50 presumably Democratic protesters showed up outside the venue, inside the presumably Republican constituents of Stiel’s were having none of his BS.
 He tried to defend ICE wearing masks and was booed down.
 Same thing happened when he said it was important for Republicans to have cut Medicaid with the Big Ugly Bill.
 One voter called him an “embarrassment,” another said, “You’re not the right fit for us anymore,” and a third said: “I am so disappointed in how you represent us as the citizen of Walworth County.
 Southeast Wisconsin has not been represented by you.
-President Trump seems to run southeast Wisconsin through you.”
-While Stiel thought he could defy political gravity, it didn’t work; this is another example showing there’s a good chance for Republicans to get wiped out in the ’26 elections, which, of course, is why they’re so vigorously trying to gerrymander Red states and purge millions of voters from the rolls in Blue cities.
+President Trump seems to run southeast Wisconsin through you.”</p>

+<p>While Stiel thought he could defy political gravity, it didn’t work; this is another
+example showing there’s a good chance for Republicans to get wiped out in the ’26 elections, which, of course, is why they’re so vigorously trying to gerrymander Red states and purge millions of voters from the rolls in Blue cities.
 Will it work?
 Will Gavin Newsom call a special election to redraw California’s maps?
 Will other Democratic states follow Illinois Governor JB Pritzker’s advice to “fight gerrymandering fire with fire” and Congressman and Progressive Caucus President Emeritus Mark Pocan’s advice for Blue states to begin their own voter purges?
-Stay tuned…
+Stay tuned…</p>

-— First it was Nazi salutes; now Elon wants you to know that “women are built to be traded.”
+<p>First it was Nazi salutes; now Elon wants you to know that “women are built to be traded.”
 Seriously.
-Check this out; it sorta speaks for itself and tells you everything you never wanted to know about this bizarre billionaire African immigrant who is now the GOP’s single largest donor:
+Check this out; it sorta speaks for itself and tells you everything you never wanted to know about this bizarre billionaire African immigrant who is now the GOP’s single largest donor:</p>

-— Trump wants the federal government to be able to track every one of your medical and health issues in real time, and Big Tech is all excited about being able to get their hands on your private data.
+<p>Trump wants the federal government to be able to track every one of your medical and health
+issues in real time, and Big Tech is all excited about being able to get their hands on your private data.
 Georgetown University law professor who specializes in public health, Lawrence Gostin, noted, “There are enormous ethical and legal concerns.
 Patients across America should be very